Printed Book is NOT in Colour

 Simplifying T'ai Chi - an explanation for beginners

-is available in printed form with illustrations in black & white priced at £10.99
+Buy the printed book with illustrations in black & white using link below £10.99

 Intended for those just starting their T’ai Chi journey, this book is a compilation of the general information presented by Trevor in his classes, talks and workshops, and is based on over thirty years of practising and teaching.